openjump-gis/openjump/etc/readme.txt

 The scripts contain documentation comments, don't be afraid.

-Note, that Windows users that like to start OpenJUMP with the OpenJUMP.exe launcher will need to modify OpenJUMP.ini .
+Note, that Windows users that like to start OpenJUMP with the OpenJUMP.exe launcher will need to modify OpenJUMP.ini.

 Java VM options (a complete list can be found in the Java VM documentation) -Xms defines the allocated memory for the virtual machine at startup.